Made In China: Chinese Inventions That Changed the World

 In fact, many attest to their superiority over modern digital calculators - at least for simple calculations.

-6. You might have to thank the Chinese for booze too
+6. Alcohol?
+We might have to thank the Chinese for that too

-Fairly recent uncovered archaeological evidence seems to indicate we have the Chinese to thank for alcohol too.
-9000-year-old pottery shards were found in the Henan province of China, that show evidence of alcoholic contents.
+Fairly recently uncovered archaeological evidence indicates we have the Chinese to thank for alcohol, too.
+9000-year-old pottery shards were found in the Henan province of China that show evidence of alcoholic contents.

 If true, this would push its development almost 1,000 years before the inhabitants of the Arabian peninsula who were thought to be the first brewers for many years.